 “We saw nationally where other organizations were doing a parade,” said Baker.
 “We thought that would be a great way to maintain social distancing and encourage a little back and forth with their family.”

-This three-wheel car, or trike, was one of more than
+This three-wheel car, or trike, was one of more than 50 automobiles on the scene. |

 Elizabeth Perkins was delighted.
 She had not seen her sister Dorothy Brown since management shut the doors to keep COVID-19 at bay.
 She and her husband, Arthur Perkins, pulled into the parking lot with the name DOROTHY BROWN emblazoned on a sign.